YashvanthSankar/cheatsheets-md/README.md

-### just refer this repo whenever you feel like re-reading some concepts
+### just refer this repo whenever you feel like reading core concepts in web development